clee-dev/blockade.js/README.md

 # Blockade.js
 ![logo](https://raw.githubusercontent.com/clee-dev/blockade.js/master/images/BLOCKADE.png)

-Blockade.js is a library that provides easy object storage that's blockchain-powered, which provides an immutable history.
+Blockade.js is a library that provides easy object storage powered by an underlying blockchain datastructure which provides an immutable history.

 *(This is a private, in-memory blockchain - not a decentralized public blockchain like bitcoin/ethereum.
-The purpose is to utilize blockchains to provide a powerful object storage solution, not to create another public blockchain network)*
+The purpose is to utilize blockchains to provide object storage similar to a simple key-value store, not to create another public blockchain network)*

 *Contributions welcome!*